protolif/Matchismo/Readme.md

-# Matchismo
-## A CS193 project
+## Matchismo: A CS193P project
-### by James Dunn

 This is a card matching memory game for the iPhone.
-It is the first project in my CS193P class on iOS programming in Objective-C.
+It is the first project in a class I'm taking, on iOS programming in Objective-C.

 I'm making this game by following along with the lecture videos and slides, as well as completing the homework assignments.